Who wants to be an ISA millionaire?

 1. Contribute consistently

 The first step towards becoming an ISA millionaire is making the most of your £20,000 annual allowance.
-Not everyone has the means to deposit £20,000 a year into an ISA, but for once, time is on your side — even smaller contributions can lead to substantial results when compounded over decades.
+Not everyone has the means to deposit £20,000 a year into an ISA but, for once, time is on your side — even smaller contributions can lead to substantial results when compounded over decades.

 But it’s not just how much you contribute that matters, it’s when.
 The interest or investment returns earned on ISAs is typically paid daily or monthly, so the sooner you can put your money to work, the better.
 This means that investing a £20,000 lump sum at the start of the tax year (6th April) should pay dividends (literally!), compared to drip feeding this cash throughout the year.
 That said, if you opt for a stocks and shares ISA, spreading your deposits into monthly payments, for example, could limit the risk of timing the market badly.